-As of March 31, 2021, the Company had working capital of \$156.1 million, including \$62.0 million of cash and cash equivalents.
-Based upon the Company's current projected revenue and expenditures, including capital expenditures and continued implementation of the Company's commercialization and expansion activities, as well as accessing the available funds under the open market sale agreement for sales of the Company's common stock as discussed below, the Company's management currently believes that its cash, cash equivalents, projected revenue and accounts receivable will be sufficient to fund ADMA's operations, as currently conducted, into the fourth quarter of 2021.
-In order to have sufficient cash to fund its operations thereafter, the Company anticipates it will need to raise additional capital before the end of the fourth quarter of 2021.
+As of September 30, 2021, the Company had working capital of \$142.4 million, including \$34.4 million of cash and cash equivalents.
+Based upon the Company's current projected revenue and expenditures, including capital expenditures and continued implementation of the Company's commercialization and expansion activities, the Company's management currently believes that its cash, cash equivalents, projected revenue and accounts receivable, including the proceeds received from the underwritten public offering completed by the Company on October 25, 2021 (see Note 14), will be sufficient to fund ADMA's operations, as currently conducted, through the first half of 2022.
+In order to have sufficient cash to fund its operations thereafter, the Company anticipates it will need to raise additional capital during the second half of 2022, which includes the Company's plans to refinance and expand upon its existing debt facility.
+The Company believes that a debt refinancing and expansion of its current debt facility, combined with the proceeds received from the foregoing public offering further discussed in Note 14, will be sufficient to fund its operations into the first quarter of 2024, at which time the Company believes its operations will be cash flow positive.
+The Company is also evaluating a variety of strategic and financing alternatives and has engaged Morgan Stanley as a financial advisor in connection with certain of those strategic alternatives.
+There can be no assurances that the Company will be able to successfully refinance or expand its existing debt to obtain additional non-dilutive financing.
 These estimates may change based upon several factors, including the success of the Company's commercial sales of its products, manufacturing ramp-up activities, the acceptability of ADMA's immune globulin products by physicians, patients or payers and the various financing options that may be available to the Company.
 In addition, the Company's end-to-end production cycle from procurement of raw materials to commercial release of finished product can take between seven and 12 months or potentially longer, requiring substantial investments in raw material plasma and other manufacturing materials.
-The Company currently has no firm commitments for additional financing, and there can be no assurance that the Company will be able to secure additional financing on terms that are acceptable to the Company, or at all.
+The Company currently has no firm commitments for additional financing, including for refinancing or expanding the Company's debt, and there can be no assurance that the Company will be able to secure additional financing on terms that are acceptable to the Company, or at all.
 Furthermore, if the Company's assumptions underlying its estimated expenses and revenues are incorrect, it may have to raise additional capital sooner than currently anticipated.